OregonDGT/ORDataSharingProcessSteps/5_execute.md

 ### Process & Artifacts
 > [!NOTE]
-> Agencies execute use case according to the proposal.
+> Agencies execute use case according to the data sharing use case proposal.
 >

 #### Dependencies/Assumptions